 Sadly, this first recording session was also his second-to-last.
 He died just two years later, at the age of 27, under suspicious circumstances.
 Accounts by friends and witnesses indicate that he may have been murdered with a bottle of poisoned whiskey, gifted to him by an obsessed fan, or possibly tampered with by a jealous husband or even the devil himself in some tellings.

-Although Johnson died two states away from the Sheraton Gunter, guests say they can see, hear, or feel him lingering in the room where he first tasted mainstream success.
+Although Johnson died two states away from the Sheraton Gunter, guests say they can see, hear, or feel him lingering in Room 414 at the Gunter Hotel, where he first tasted mainstream success.
 In spite of the legend of a deal with the devil, his presence is described as a positive one, a muse to artists who seek him out.

 Indeed, many believe the song is not about the devil at all, but about a benevolent Voodoo trickster god symbolized by a crossroads, or perhaps simply about the fear of being caught on the road after dark as a black man in the segregated south.